mutumakeffa/django-customusermodel-boilerplate/README.md

 ## Usage

-1. Clone the repo to your local directory
+1. Clone any of the repo to your local directory
 2. Make sure you have pipenv install so as to download the dependencies